 By ROBERT D. ATKINSON, Information Technology and Innovation Foundation (ITIF)

-Please tune into the Chemical Equipment Daily for part two of this two-part series.
+To read part one of this two-part series, please click here.
 What’s your take?
 Please feel free to comment below!
 This blog was originally posted on The Innovation Files , which is sponsored by the Information Technology and Innovation Foundation (ITIF).
 ITIF is a think tank focused on innovation, e-transformation and economic competitiveness.
 We are non-profit and non-partisan.

 Dr. Robert D. Atkinson has conducted research projects on technology and innovation, is a valued adviser to state and national policy makers, and a popular speaker on innovation policy nationally and internationally.
 He is the author of "Innovation Economics: The Race for Global Advantage" (Yale, forthcoming) and "The Past and Future of America’s Economy: Long Waves of Innovation That Power Cycles of Growth" (Edward Elgar, 2005).